 The Task Force recommends that legislation be enacted abolishing assessments and fines in juvenile delinquency cases, but preserving juveniles' liability for restitution and for assessments in traffic cases.
-Senate Bill 3621, which was filed in the spring 2022 legislative session of the 102nd General Assembly, was designed to accomplish that objective.
+There is currently pending legislation, Senate Bill 3621, designed to accomplish that objective.
 The Task Force recommends that the General Assembly pass legislation substantially in the form of SB 3621.

-The "substantially in the form" qualification to this recommendation primarily reflects the reality that SB 3621 was a lengthy piece of legislation (90 pages) that is likely to be refiled during the 103rd General Assembly.
-The Task Force believes the heart of the legislation was well-conceived and well-drafted.
+The "substantially in the form" qualification to this recommendation primarily reflects the reality that SB 3621 is a lengthy piece of legislation (90 pages) that is likely to be amended before it is ultimately enacted.
+However, the Task Force believes the heart of the current bill is well-conceived and well-drafted, and is unlikely to be substantially modified.
 The Task Force strongly urges that it be enacted.